 - Build onto confidences needed to work at this level

-- Promote resilience and motivation to achieve your goals and aspirations.
+- Promote resilience and motivation to achieve your goals and dreams.

 - Literacy, numeracy and digital skills will be supported throughout the course.

-The duration of the course is 36 weeks in total, comprising of 3.5 hours classroom delivery per week over 28 weeks, three placement observations and individual tutorial and one to one support totalling no more than 7.5 hours.
+The duration of the course is 36 weeks in total.
+Made up of 3.5 hours classroom delivery per week over 28 weeks,.
+Three placement observations and on to one tutorial and support totalling no more than 7.5 hours.

 Expectations and support: